MLHale/nebraska-gencyber/teachers/penetration-testing/README.md

                {}, RequestContext(request))
 ```

 Where does `index.html` come from?
-We can answer that question by looking in your `django_backend/settings.py` file:
+We can answer that question by looking in the `django_backend/settings.py` file:

 You will see: